level-level/ll-cookie-wall/Readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The Cookie Wall for WordPress is a plugin to comply with the EU law.
-Instead of offering a way to continue browsing without cookies, which possibly means loss of income for publishers, this cookie wall only accepts a confirmation.

 == Description ==
 The Cookie Wall for WordPress is a plugin to comply with the EU law.
 Instead of offering a way to continue browsing without cookies, which possibly means loss of income for publishers, this cookie wall only accepts a confirmation.